qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 .........................................

-In the :guilabel:`Style` tab you can choose one of the four renderers: single symbol, categorized, graduated and rule-based.
-For each data types (points, lines and polygons) all vector_symbol_layer_types_ are available.
+In the :guilabel:`Style` tab you can choose one of the four renderers: single symbol, categorized, graduated, rule-based and point displacement .
+For each data type (points, lines and polygons) all vector_symbol_layer_types_ are available.
 Depending on the chosen renderer, the symbology tab provides different settings and options, that will be described in the following sections.